La Matanza (1910–1920): Antonio Rodríguez

 Antonio Rodriguez was the first victim who died due to La Matanza in 1910.
 He was a 20-year-old migrant worker who had moved from Mexico to Rocksprings, Texas, in search of work.
 On November 2, he was accused of murdering a white Texan, arrested, and jailed.
 On November 3, 1910, a mob took him from his jail cell and burned him alive.
 An investigation by Mexican officials took place, but it was inconclusive.
 When news of the lynching reached Guadalajara, Mexico, Rodriguez's hometown, the residents of the town staged protests, demanding further investigation into the death of Rodriguez, the arrest of his lynchers, and more protection for Mexicans in the U.S.

 Antonio Gomez

 Antonio Gomez was a fourteen-year-old Mexican boy from Thorndale, Texas.
 On June 19, 1911, while trying to escape from a mob that encircled him, he killed a German man named Charles Zieschang.
 He was immediately arrested and taken to the town jailhouse.
 Anticipating that mob would take Gomez out of his jail cell and lynch him, the constable of the town made plans to transport him to the county jail in Cameron, Texas.
 While the boy was being transported, a mob of four men intercepted two men, who were transporting the boy, and Gomez.
-They captured Gomez, lynching him successfully after a failed attempt in the night of the day.
+They captured Gomez, lynching him successfully after a failed attempt in the light of the day.
 The following morning, a mob drove Gomez's family away from the town with death threats.
 Two witnesses to the lynching later identified the four men who lynched Gomez, who were arrested.